GlennSong/gatsby-webcomic-site/README.md

 There are some aspects of the code especially when it comes to how I use the Markdown frontmatter that are... shall we say, cumbersome.
 If you have any feedback about that please don't hesitate to share.

 I do also intend to build new features for my webcomic and some of that might find their way in here as well.

+Oh, you'll probably want to modify the colors, style for the headers, typography and junk.
+I'll leave that to you.
+The gatsby project uses a typography setup to make it look nice and coherent, and you're free to remove it or change it.
+The colors are scattered all throughout.
+Maybe a future change would be to use SASS so those things can be centralized.
+Right now the CSS is scattered throughout the react components.

 Good luck with your project.